abd-adhyatma/Symmetry-analysis-in-BOSS/README.md

 # Symmetry analysis in BOSS
-This repository holds the code used for symmetry analysis in the BOSS framework to accelerate adsorption configuration structure search.
+This repository holds the code used for symmetry analysis in the Bayesian Optimization Structure Search (BOSS) framework to accelerate adsorption configuration structure search processes.
 The codes are contained in a python package.
+A manuscript that describes the design and implementation of this algorithm is currently in preparation.

 # Installation
 To install this package, you can follow the following steps:

  1. Clone this repository to your machine.
+ 2. Activate your BOSS virtual environment.
- 2. Navigate to the cloned folder.
+ 3. Navigate to the cloned folder.
- 3. With a virtual environment containing BOSS activated, execute the following lines:
+ 4. Execute the following lines:

 ```pip install -r requirements.txt```